pixl8/Preside-Documentation/docs/02.devguides/37.datamanager/customization/topRightButtonsFormat/page.md

 ## Reference: Data Manager top right buttons array

 Several [[customizingdatamanager|Data Manager customizations]] allow you modify the top right buttons that appear for a particular screen in the Data Manager.
-These modififications expect to either return an array of structs, or are passed this array of structs for modification / appending to.
+These modififications expect to either return an array of structs and/or strings, or are passed this array of structs/strings for modification / appending to.

 ### Keys